santoshpaudel1/Disaster-Response-Pipeline/disaster-response-pipeline-project/disaster_response_pipeline_project/README.md

 Project Link: https://github.com/santosh13579/disaster-response-pipeline-project/tree/main/disaster-response-pipeline-project/disaster_response_pipeline_project

+File Descriptions:

+    ETL Pipeline Preparation.ipynb: Notebook experiment for the ETL pipelines ML Pipeline Preparation.ipynb: Notebook experiment for the machine learning pipelines data/process_data.py: The ETL pipeline used to process data in preparation for model building. models/train_classifier.py: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle app/templates/~.html: HTML pages for the web app. run.py: Start the Python server for the web app and prepare visualizations.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.